Giselle SDK

 status: string;

-generationId?: string;
+generationId: string;

-outputs?: any[];
+outputs?: unknown[];

 error?: string;